awsdocs/aws-snowball-user-guide/doc_source/glos-chap.md

 Amazon Machine Learning \(Amazon ML \): The attribute in the input data that contains the “correct” answers\.
 Amazon ML uses the target attribute to learn how to make predictions on new data\.
 For example, if you were building a model for predicting the sale price of a house, the target attribute would be “target sale price in USD\.”

 **target revision**<a name="targetrevision"></a>
-[AWS CodeDeploy](#AWSCodeDeploy): The most recent version of the application revision that has been uploaded to the repository and will be deployed to the instances in a deployment group\.
+[AWS CodeDeploy \(CodeDeploy\)](#AWSCodeDeploy): The most recent version of the application revision that has been uploaded to the repository and will be deployed to the instances in a deployment group\.
 In other words, the application revision currently targeted for deployment\.
 This is also the revision that will be pulled for automatic deployments\.

 **task**<a name="task"></a>
  An instantiation of a [task definition](#task_definition) that is running on a [container instance](#container_instance)\.